MSDNicrosoft/AdvancedVelocityManager/README.md

 - **Bulk Send Between Servers**: Use the `/sendall <source server> <target server>` command.
 - **Player Kick**: Use the `/kick <player> [reason]` command.
 - **Bulk Kick**: Use the `/kickall <server> [reason]` command to kick all players from a specified server.

+### Permissions

+- `avm.command.info` - Show plugin info
+- `avm.command.reload` - Give up data in memory, and reload config, language and whitelist from file
+- `avm.command.confirm` - Confirm an action
+- `avm.command.kick` - Kick specified players
+- `avm.command.send` - Send individual players from one server to another
+- `avm.command.sendall` - Send all players from a specified server to another
+- `avm.command.kickall` - Kick all players from a specified server
+- `avm.command.whitelist.list` - Show whitelist
+- `avm.command.whitelist.add` - Add a player to whitelist by username or UUID
+- `avm.command.whitelist.remove` - Remove a player from whitelist
+- `avm.command.whitelist.clear` - Clear the whitelist
+- `avm.command.whitelist.find` - Find player(s) in whitelist by keywords
+- `avm.command.whitelist.on` - Turn on the whitelist
+- `avm.command.whitelist.off` - Turn off the whitelist
+- `avm.command.whitelist.status` - Show whitelist status

 ## Configuration File